undergroundwires/CEH-in-bullet-points/chapters/02-footprinting/search-engines-and-online-resources.md

   1. Queries Google for different filetypes that may have metadata
      - Combining `site:` and `filetype` dorks
   2. Downloads the documents to disk and extracts the metadata of the file
-  3. Parses files using different libraries for metadata (e.g. Hachoir, Pdfminer)
+  3. Parses files using different libraries for metadata (e.g. Hachoir, pdfminer)

 ## Online services